lamar-frankie/sir-norman-baxter/README.md

 **Scheduled**

+- Sir Baxter likes to go number 1 as soon as you get up.

+- Sir Baxter appreciates if you take him to go number 1 before you go to bed.

-Sir Baxter will most likely need to use the Privy **20-25 minutes after eating**.
+- Sir Baxter will most likely need to use the Privy **20-25 minutes after eating**.

 **Unscheduled**

 Sir Baxter may need to visit the privy intermittently.
-He will most likely indicate this by sniffing furnature or bannisters.
-When this happens it means he needs to go immediatly.
+He will most likely indicate this by sniffing furniture or banisters.
+When this happens it means he needs to go immediately.

 ### Walking

 Sir Baxter is a natural explorer and very inquisitive about his environment.
-Unfortunatly, he is still recovering from his heart condition. **This means his walks should be:**
+Unfortunately, he is still recovering from his heart condition. **This means his walks should be:**

 - at a slow pace

 - no more than 10 minutes

 ### Treats